FizzWinPie/New/README.txt

 TODO
 BACKEND
-1- when user is saved in local storage but no token it must be redirect to login and localstorage cleaned 2- redirect to login instead of 401 error (related to no.1) 3- user must message a person directly (no start messaging functionality implemented) 4- delete user profile and delete posts
+1- when user is saved in local storage but no token it must be redirect to login and localstorage cleaned - DONE 2- redirect to login instead of 401 error (related to no.1) - DONE 3- user must message a person directly (no start messaging functionality implemented) - DONE 4- delete user profile and delete posts
 5- my list & saved Posts must be different for different users 6- add admin functionality